 When water seeps into subflooring and the spaces between the levels of your structure, it will generate water stains as it starts to saturate the adjacent ceiling or wall board.
 This form of water damage can be a precursor to widening problems.

 These can happen to your walls as water wicks and lifts the paint or loosens the paste securing the wallpaper.
 The water or moisture source should be discovered and repaired immediately.

 Saturated ceiling materials or drywall can appear to be displaced because of the added weight of water.
 Once this happens, the structures can start to buckle and deform.
 When walls and ceilings become soaked with water, they pose a safety hazard from falling.
 Don’t ignore any tell-tale signs of water absorption into porous drywall.

 - Floor Effects

 Water seeks its lowest level when allowed to flow.
 The flooring is the usual endpoint as water can collect beneath ceramic or vinyl tile (also damaging subfloor sheathing), carpets and padding.
 Newly manufactured laminate flooring is particularly susceptible to water damage.
 If your subfloor becomes completely soaked, restoring rather than replacing the materials becomes more remote.
-SERVPRO of Lawrence/Ottawa and East Topeka makes every effort to remove the water and dry out these flooring materials, but often they are non-salvageable and must be safely discarded.
+SERVPRO of Lawrence/Ottawa makes every effort to remove the water and dry out these flooring materials, but often they are non-salvageable and must be safely discarded.